Volume-preserving maps between Hermitian symmetric spaces of compact type: Introduction

 We now briefly describe the organization of the paper and the basic ideas for the proof of Theorem \ref{mainthm}.
-The major difficulty in proving Theorem \ref{mainthm} is to obtain the algebraicity for a certain component $F_j$ from $F$.
+The major part of the paper is devoted to showing the algebraicity for a certain component $F_j$ in Theorem \ref{mainthm} with total degree depending only on the geometry of $(M,\omega)$.
 For this, we introduce the concept of Segre family for an embedded projective subvariety.
-Notice that in all the previous work, Segre varieties were only defined for a real submanifold in a complex space through complexification.
-Our Segre family is defined by slicing the manifold with a hyperplane in the ambient projective space, associated with points in its conjugate space.
-The Segre family is invariant under holomorphic isometric transformations, whose defining function is closely related to the potential function of the canonical metric.
+Notice that in the previous work, Segre varieties were only defined for a real submanifold in a complex space through complexification.
+Our Segre family is defined by slicing the minimal embedding with a hyperplane in the ambient projective space, associated with points in its conjugate space.
+The Segre family thus defined is invariant under holomorphic isometric transformations, whose defining function is closely related to the complexification of the potential function of the canonical metric.
 The first step in our proof is to show that a certain component $F_j$ preserves at least locally the Segre family.
-The next difficult step is then to show that this gives the algebraicity of $F_j$.
-The proof is based on a case by case analysis according to the type of the space.
-After the algebraicity is established, we will further show that $F_j$ extends to a birational self-map of the space and then must be identical to a holomorphic self-isometry of the space.
-Once this is done, we can delete $F_j$ from the original equation and then apply an induction to conclude the rigidity for other components.
+The next difficult step is then to show that preservation of the Segre foliation gives the algebraicity of $F_j$.
+To obtain the algebraicity of $F_j$, we need to study the size that the space of the jets of the map $F_j$ along the Segre variety directions.
+Indeed, an important part of the paper is to show that the space of the jets of an associated embedding map $r_F$ along the Segre direction up to a certain order depending only on $M$ and its minimal embedding spans the whole target tangent space.
+This is a main reason we need to describe precisely what the minimal embedding is for each $M$.
+Once this is done, we can then show that the map, when restricted to each Segre variety, stays in the field generated by rational functions and the differentiations of their defining functions as well as their inverse, and thus must be algebraic by a modified version of the Hurwitz theorem.
+The uniform bound of the total degree of $F_j$ is obtained by the fact that we need only a fixed number of steps to perform algebraic and differential operations to reproduce the map from the minimal embedding functions.
+After obtaining the algebraicity, we further show that $F_j$ extends to a birational self-map of the space by a monodromy argument, the geometry of the Segre foliation, an iteration argument and the classical Bezout theorem.
+Finally, a simple argument shows that a birational map which preserves the Segre foliation is the restriction of a holomorphic self-isometry of the space.
+Once $F_j$ is proved to be an isometry, we can delete $F_j$ from the original equation and then apply an induction argument to conclude the rigidity for other components.